melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 species in Southern California."
 However, by the time of that report, vermilion represented five to eight percent of the southern California catch (based on Ralston et al. [-@Ralston2010]), much more than at the beginning of the time series.
+This uncertainty is investigated more deeply in the model uncertainty and sensitivity section.
 Future efforts to improve historical catch reconstructions by accounting for the shift in effort over time to deeper waters should continue to be flagged as a research need.

 *Commercial Landings, 1916-2020*